ghc-proposals/ghc-proposals/proposals/0000-explicit_forsome.rst

 Costs and Drawbacks
 -------------------

-We expect the implementation and maintenance costs of ``DownRankedExistential`` is minor and has minimum difficulty.
+We expect the implementation and maintenance costs of ``ExplicitForsome`` is minor and has minimum difficulty.

 Backward Compatibility